Anastasis-Iliopoulos/Hadoop/README.md

 	Usage: <input-dir> <output-dir>

-* if output dir is not empty, delete everything inside (or change output dir).
+* if output dir is not empty, delete (or change output dir).
 * if output dir does not exist it will automatically created.